Question: My teeth are stained with tetracycline. Will teeth bleaching whiten my teeth?

 Don’t undertake this unless you have a persistent personality that doesn’t get easily discouraged, because it will get discouraging.
 You will continue week after week without seeing much change.
 But if you are persistent, you can achieve significant whitening over a period of months.

-Here’s another question from a patient with bonding over tetracycline stains wondering what to do.
+Read Dr. Hall’s answer to a question from a patient with bonding over tetracycline stains wondering what to do.